cuzzybro/java-chorus/README.md

 The platform used is MacOS 11.2.1 Big Sur

-The given task was to use automation to use the Chorus website to find what services are available to me so I can decide on the service I want to order
+The given task was to use automation to find what services are available to me on the Chorus web site so I can decide on the service I want to order

+## Assumed workflow
+    - Navigate to Chorus service map
+    - Select Broadband checker
+    - Input address to check services against
+    - Select address from results list
+    - Get available services text